 The only drawback to manufacturing in Europe was the increase in the production cost.
 However, we both were determined that our pieces were manufactured in an ethical manner and hence, decided to stick to our manufacturing units in Italy and Czech Republic to produce our pieces.

-Great!
-And what were Zhanna’s and your favorite part of running a business together?
+What were Zhanna’s and your favorite part of running a business together?

 Personally, I really enjoyed myself during the initial parts of the design process whether it was with the research or sketching.
 Although we could not afford to spend too much time on these activities since there was a lot of work to be done and it was just the two of us, we still had a great time.
 Our other favorite part was presenting the final collection on the runway – watching it all come together truly gave us a high and made all the sleepless nights worth it.